Subject: Please Help!! Invasion. Pest control has no clue

 We believe these are Midges, non-biting relatives of Mosquitoes from the family Chironomidae.
 The plumose antennae on the individual in the close-up image indicates that is a male Midge.
-This BugGuide image of a member of the genus Chironomus.
-Here is a matching photo from BugGuide.
+This BugGuide image of a member of the genus Chironomus looks quite close.
 According to BugGuide: “Larvae are usually found in sediments, and can occur in highly polluted conditions or in relatively clean water.
 Larvae of the Ch. decorus group, Ch. riparius and Ch. stigmaterus are most often associated with high nutrient/low oxygen conditions.”
 Do you live near a pond or swamp?
 That might be the source of your problem.

 Thank you for your answer.
 Yes, I have a pond on the back side of my yard and there is a swamp behind the houses across the steer from me.
 However, from all the houses I was the only one with the bugs

 Hopefully this will help find a fix.
 Thanks again!!